by Peter Blood

 #2 This I Knew Experimentally (ideas about God)

-#5 This Is Our Testimony to the World – Part 2: Simplicity, Peace, Equality, Unity with Nature [Note: #4 and #5 can be combined in a 5 session course or workshop.]
+#4b This Is Our Testimony to the World – Part 2: Simplicity, Peace, Equality, Unity with Nature [Note: #4a and #4b can be combined in a 5 session course or workshop, but there is often great interest in this topic so if there is space to break this into 2 classes it works great!]

 Although the first 3 modules are particularly important in terms of understanding early Friends, the modules on integrity and simplicity can lead to particularly rich discussions as to how to live out some of these same principles in the present time.
 The module on faith/theology can also help sharing among participants about their own beliefs and ways of talking about them with others.